-- (2) The following methods shall be used to measure particulate emissions: 40 CFR 51, Appendix M, Method 201A and 202, or other EPA-approved testing methods, as acceptable to the Director.
-If a method other than 201A is used, the portion of the front half of the catch considered PM10 shall be based on information in Appendix B of the fifth edition of the EPA document, AP-42, or other data acceptable to the Director. - (3) The condensable particulate emissions shall not be used for compliance demonstration, but shall be used for inventory purposes. - (d) Calculations.
-To determine mass emission rates (lb/hr, etc.) the pollutant concentration as determined by the appropriate methods above shall be multiplied by the volumetric flow rate and any necessary conversion factors determined by the Director to give the results in the specified units of the emission limitation. - (e) Conditions During Testing: Stack testing shall be performed during representative operations to include testing at a production rate no less than 90 percent of the maximum matte grinding mill feed rate achieved during the previous three years.
-If these conditions cannot be met, the permittee shall propose in the test protocol, stack test conditions and retest thresholds to assure that stack testing is representative of actual operations.
+- (3) 40 CFR 60, Appendix A, Method 2, Method 19, or other EPA-approved testing method, as acceptable to the Director, shall be used to determine volumetric flow rate. - (d) Calculations.
+To determine mass emission rates (lb/hr, etc.) the pollutant concentration as determined by the appropriate methods above shall be multiplied by the volumetric flow rate and any necessary conversion factors determined by the Director to give the results in the specified units of the emission limitation. - (e) Conditions During Testing: Stack testing shall be performed during representative operations.
+The production rate during all compliance tests shall be no less than 90% of the maximum average hourly production rate achieved in a 24-hour period during the previous three (3) years.